Download Football Manager 2019 Barcelona Tiki Taka Possession Tactics; Emulating Pep Guardiolas Positional Play

 Since 2006 the Tiki-Taka playing style has become world famous, partially because of the success of Spain and FC Barcelona.
-The Tiki Taka can be described as the Spanish way of keeping possession by working the ball through various channels and play fluid football by taking advantage of players technical abilities and extreme levels of anticipation and vision – being able to read the game better than the opposing players, both in the defensive and attacking phase by better positional awareness.
+The Tiki Taka become the term for how the Spanish national team utilized a possession game to their benefit by passing the ball between the lines and into various channels.
+The style of play took advantage of the players technical abilities and extreme levels of anticipation and vision which can be summed up as being able to read the game better than the opposing players, both in the defensive and attacking phase by better positional awareness.
 In a historical concept, the tiki taka was founded at a time where physical football – each players strength, the ability to man-mark their opponent and abilities to run and dribble with the ball was favored.
 The game as we all love was on route to be a game for only tall physical players who were far more individualistic than the tiki taka aims to be.
 With tiki taka smaller players were finally seen as prosperous.
 These players have always needed to be far quicker with the reading of the game and a lot smarter with the ball and their positioning in order to compete against players who have far better physical strength.